 03) Adjust WIDTH trimmer for 50% duty cycle

-i runned in some difficult erros in some TTSHs, here are my experiences
+i ran in some difficult errors in some TTSHs, here are my experiences

 for unknown issues/Errors check this page: useful Documentation for Troubleshooting